jjweimer/jjweimer/README.md

 Here are a few things I've worked on:
 - Built Synthetic Models of Afghanistan to understand the effects of U.S. Intervention on Afghan health
 - Forecasted prices of stocks and cryptocurrencies using ARIMA and Prophet models
+- Visualized data from over 1600 of my chess games to create actionable insights
 - Competed in Rubik's Cube competitions and achieved a ranking of 11th in the world

 You can learn more about me at [my website](https://www.joshweimer.com/) or connect with me [on LinkedIn](https://www.linkedin.com/in/josh-weimer/)!